2013 Fiesta Bowl: Conversion safety scored

 A rare type of football scoring occurred during the third quarter on an attempted Oregon extra point, a one-point conversion safety.
 The one-point safety was awarded to Oregon after Kansas State blocked Oregon's extra-point attempt, recovered the ball in the field of play, then retreated into the end zone where the player with the ball was tackled.
 This was only the second one-point safety scored in the history of NCAA FBS competition; the other was converted by Texas against Texas A&M on November 26, 2004.
+Coincidentally, that game was also called by Brad Nessler, the play-by-play announcer for this Fiesta Bowl.